 Group B (OU#2): Landfills, Surface Impoundments, and Groundwater: In 1990, the Marine Corps began an investigation of the nature and extent of contamination in the landfills, surface impoundments, and groundwater.
 The OU#2 ROD was completed in 1997.
 The surface impoundments were included as no further action sites.
 The groundwater sites were deferred to OU#4 and the Site 7 landfill was included as part of OU#3.
 The landfill is capped as part the OU#3 remedial action.

 Group C (OU#3): Other Soils and Groundwater: In 1990, the Marine Corps began an investigation into the nature and extent of contamination of soils and groundwater on the base located in the Santa Margarita watershed, where data was not yet available.
 The investigation was completed in 1996, and the ROD was signed on February 11, 1999.
 The remedy selected was excavation and disposal at an on-base landfill that was designated as a Corrective Action Management Unit (CAMU).
 The remedial action was completed in 2002.
-A methane capture system for the site is currently being constructed.
-The site has also been chosen as the location for a solar panel array to generate energy for several on-base projects, including powering the methane recovery system.
+A methane capture system for the site has been constructed.
+The site is covered with solar panels to generate energy for several on-base projects, including powering the methane recovery system.
 An Explanation of Significant Differences was completed in 2008 to cover the work .

-OU#5: The OU-5 ROD contains Sites 1D, 1A1, 21, 1111, 6A & 13 .
+The OU4 ROD contains Sites 1D, 1E-1, 1H, and 30.
 The OU is comprised of sites which required a greater level of cleanup funding than previously proposed or were uncompleted when Site 7 was pre-maturely closed.
-The ROD was signed in 2007 and soils removal has begun.
-Site 1-D has encountered unexpected groundwater not contemplated in the ROD and a ROD amendment is being prepared by the Navy.
-Soils remediation at the site will be ongoing.
+The ROD was signed in 2007 and soil removal has been completed.
+Site 1D encountered unexpected groundwater contamination and has been created as new Site 1121.
+This site is undergoing additional investigation.

 Camp Pendleton is participating in the Installation Restoration Program, a specially funded program established by the Department of Defense (DOD) in 1978 to identify, investigate, and control the migration of hazardous contaminants at military and other DOD facilities.
 It is not a closing base, but a growing base.
 At the same time, the Marine Corps is maintaining biodiversity at the site.